gabkhanfig/Cpp-Data-Types/README.md

 <h2>String</h2>

 String of byte sized chars.
 A replacement to std::string that supports [Small String Optimization](https://blogs.msmvps.com/gdicanio/2016/11/17/the-small-string-optimization/).
 This implementation differs by allowing small strings of up to a length of **32 characters** including the null terminator.
 Standard SSO implementations do not support this.
+The string (excluding heap string data) has a size of 32 bytes.

 10 million iterations in O2.
 (Ryzen 7 1700x @ 3.85GHz, 16GB 3200MHz RAM)